 The ecological, taxonomic and biochemical fundamentals of yeasts.
 The role of yeasts in alcoholic fermentations: beer, wine, cider, distilled spirits.
-Baker's yeast production and the role of yeasts in baking, Yeast fermented foods.
+Baker's yeast production and the role of yeasts in baking.
+Yeast fermented foods.
 The spoilage of foods by yeasts.
 Yeasts and yeast extracts as food for animals and humans.
 Yeast enzymes in the food industry.

-38.421 Food Engineering I
+38.421 Food Engineering 1

-Raw materials, markets, organisation of the Australian food processing industries, food processing equipment, use of computers and automated control; dimensions, units, dimensionless groups, thermal and physical data of foods; material and energy balances.
+Raw materials, markets, organization of the Australian food processing industries, food processing equipment, use of computers and automated control; dimensions, units, dimensionless groups, thermal and physical data of foods; material and energy balances.
 Includes appropriate factory inspections.

-38.431 Food Engineering II
+38.432 Food Engineering 2